Hillarykiama/ReadMe/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...javascript
+- 🔭 I’m currently working on ...python
-- 🌱 I’m currently learning ... javascript
+- 🌱 I’m currently learning ... python
-- 👯 I’m looking to collaborate on ... javascript and kotlin
+- 👯 I’m looking to collaborate on ... kotlin and python
 - 🤔 I’m looking for help with ...
 AWS
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...[Email}(iamhillary96@gmail.com)